 Now with the new year approaching and the holiday feasts in the rear window, it’s time for a new challenge.
 I’ve never been a vain person and in the past would scoff at the idea of building 6-pack abs.
-However, after putting so much effort and work into bettering myself and body, flattening my stomach completely seems like the next logical step.
+However, after putting so much effort and work into bettering myself and my body, flattening my stomach completely seems like the next logical step.

 Honestly, it’s more about feeling great than looking great.
 Some people are turned off by bulging muscles and don’t understand what all the fuss is about.
 There’s nothing wrong with that line of thinking considering we all have opinions and preferences.
 In my opinion, I’m not looking to become Mr. Universe.
 I just know that if I strengthen my core, abs, legs, chest, etc. muscle groups, I’ll be in better shape.
 Doing so will allow me to pursue new personal goals for a longer and happier life.